Dr-MTN/luajit-decomp_2/README.md

 * uget lookups (if thats possible?)

 By using this you agree that you will not modify anything for malicious purposes, or redistribute source code (decompiled or not) of anything using LuaJIT

+addition：
+First Install autoit by autoit-v3-setup.exe add your lua file to data/luajit run jitdecomp.au3

+if your jit version is not 2.1b2,compile jit and copy lua51.dll,luajit.exe,jit foler to root folder